Prefatory note added May 6, 2019 (rev. Jan. 31, 2020):

-The first of the peer-reviewed articles that would lead observers to believe that relative racial differences decreased when they in fact increase was a Spring 2017 article in Future of Children titled “Social and Emotional Learning and Equity in School Discipline” discusses the effects of programs that generally reduce discipline rates on measures of racial disparity.
+The first of the peer-reviewed articles that would lead observers to believe that relative racial differences decreased when they in fact increase was a Spring 2017 article in Future of Children titled “Social and Emotional Learning and Equity in School Discipline.”
+The article discusses the effects of programs that generally reduce discipline rates on measures of racial disparity.
 Because the authors apparently did not understand that it is possible for relative and absolute differences to change in opposite directions – much less that, in the school discipline context, this tends to occur systematically – they make a number of statements suggesting or stating that reductions in discipline rates reduced relative racial differences in discipline rates (although not by very much).
 One of these statements is discussed on the Oakland (CA) Disparitiespage.

 With respect to Denver the article states (at 125):

 “From 2006 to 2013 in Denver, the district’s overall suspension rate dropped by half, from 10.58 percent to 5.63 percent.
 In Cleveland, suspensions dropped by 60 percent over three years.

 “Denver saw a slight narrowing of racial suspension gaps: from 2006 to 2013, suspension rates for black students fell by 7.2 percentage points—the largest reduction among the district’s racial groups in absolute terms.
 Still, in 2013 the suspension rate for black students, at 10.42 percent, remained almost five times higher than that for white students, at 2.28 percent.35”